Disciplinary Policy

 An employee should be advised that suspension in itself does not constitute disciplinary action.

-An employee should be advised of the reasons for suspension.
+An employee should be advised of the reasons for suspension in writing.
 The period of suspension should not normally last for more than 20 working days.
 However, this period can be extended where necessary.

 The decision regarding whether or not suspension is necessary can be reviewed at any time during the disciplinary process.